-D. Social Game

-….

 Experimental results

 A. Simulation Data

 Performance of the trained models in predicting the agents’ final targets from test grid world start states is shown in Table 1 for both simulated and human data.
 Model performances as measured by the accuracy in predicting the agent’s final target given test start states in grid world.
 S1~S4 are 4 potential targets across the grid world instances, each with different personal and associative social parameter values constituting their underlying social network structures.
 Preference scores are normalized prediction probabilities (see Methods).